Support Us Button Widget

 First course

-• She-crab soup | We’ve selected Amen Street to dish out this classic Charleston recipe.
+• She-crab soup | We’ve selected Amen Street to dish out this Charleston classic.

-• Hush Puppies | We wouldn’t serve just any hush puppies, we’ve selected the ones from Fleet Landing stuffed with lobster, shrimp, leeks, and corn over Creole tomato sauce.
+• Hush Puppies | Not just any hush puppies — we’ve chosen the ones from Fleet Landing — stuffed with lobster, shrimp, leeks, and corn over Creole tomato sauce.

 Main course

-• Meat and three | Magnolias would serve a plate of the Lowcountry staples fried chicken with mashed potatoes, collard greens, creamed corn, biscuits, and gravy.
+• Meat and three | Magnolias would serve a plate of the Lowcountry staples: fried chicken with mashed potatoes, collard greens, creamed corn, biscuits, and gravy.

 • Shrimp and grits | Would this really be a Charleston menu if we didn’t have shrimp and grits?
 We chose Acme’s rendition of the traditional dish.